drhsqlite/pikchr/doc/differences.md

     "C2 to C4" aligned below small
 ~~~

+## New functions

+Pikchr introduces several new functions supporting advanced geometry
+calculations:

+  - "`dist(A,B)`" returns the distance between the specified
+    positions.

+  - "`intersect(A,B)`" returns the position where the specified line
+    objects intersect.

 ## Discontinued Features

 Pikchr deliberately omits some features of legacy PIC for security